 Receiver: The Receiver shall allow the creation of the <AE> resource according to the access control policy and information in the applicable m2m service subscription profile.
 To validate the m2m service subscription profile, the Receiver shall check the corresponding <serviceSubscribedNode> resource, by matching the CSE-ID in the m2m service subscription profile against the Receiver owned CSE-ID.
 Subsequently the Receiver shall check whether the Registree AE is included in the linked (i.e., ruleLinks attribute) <serviceSubscribedAppRules> resource(s).

 Step 001: Optional: In case the Registree AE intends to use a Security Association to perform the registration, a Security Association Establishment procedure (see clause 11.2.2) shall get carried out first.
-In some cases (e.g. registration of AE internal to an MN or ASN), this may not be required depending on deployment choices of the M2M SP.
+In some cases (e.g. registration of AE internal to an IN), this may not be required depending on deployment choices of the M2M SP.
 Therefore, this step is optional.
 This optional Security Association can be established between the following entities:

 The Registree AE and the Registrar CSE - in which case the specific AE that is subsequently sending the request to get registered shall be authenticated.